Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: Introduction

-The nonleptonic decay amplitudes of the $\Omega^-$ have been predominantly calculated within the framework of chiral perturbation theory (ChPT), the effective field theory of quantum chromodynamics (QCD) at low energies.
-A systematic analysis was studied by Ref.~\cite{Carone:1991ni}, which treated baryons as heavy particles in a low-energy chiral Lagrangian.
-This work found that the three dominant $\Omega^-$ decay modes proceed via $P$-wave and are governed by a single pole diagram at leading order.
-The heavy baryon ChPT was extended to the one-loop level in Ref.~\cite{Egolf:1998vj}, incorporating the leading nonanalytic corrections.
-The role of intermediate resonances was further examined by the work of Ref.~\cite{Borasoy:1999ip}, suggesting that $J^P = \frac{1}{2}^{\pm}$ resonances play an essential role in these hadronic weak decays of $\Omega^-$.
-In addition, Ref.~\cite{Duplancic:2001zr} provided estimates of the branching ratios by means of the QCD enhanced effective weak Hamiltonian supplemented by the SU(3) Skyrme model.
+On theoretical side, the nonleptonic decay amplitudes of $\Omega^-$ hyperon have been predominantly calculated within the framework of chiral perturbation theory (ChPT), the effective field theory of quantum chromodynamics (QCD) at low energies.
+A systematic analysis was done in Ref.~\cite{Carone:1991ni}, where baryons were treated as heavy particles in a low-energy chiral Lagrangian.
+It was found that the three dominant $\Omega^-$ decay modes proceed via $P$-wave and are governed by a single pole diagram at leading order~\cite{Carone:1991ni}.
+The heavy baryon ChPT was extended to one-loop level in Ref.~\cite{Egolf:1998vj}, incorporating the leading nonanalytic corrections.
+The role of intermediate resonances was further examined in Ref.~\cite{Borasoy:1999ip}, suggesting that $J^P = {1}/{2}^{\pm}$ resonances play an essential role in these $\Omega^-$ hadronic weak decays.
+In addition, Ref.~\cite{Duplancic:2001zr} provided theoretical calculations of the branching ratios by means of the QCD enhanced effective weak Hamiltonian supplemented by the SU(3) Skyrme model.
 Earlier work by Ref.~\cite{Galic:1979hh} calculated the branching ratios using the Weinberg-Salam model with QCD corrections and the MIT bag model.
-These theoretical efforts have established a tentative and somewhat rough but still evolving picture of $\Omega^-$ decays, where precise predictions for all decay parameters remain challenging and highlight the critical need for precise experimental constraints.
+The crucial role played by the non-factorizable contributions is supported by studies with the topological diagram approach (TDA) under SU(3) flavor symmetry~\cite{Xu:2020jfr}.
+On the other hand, the asymmetry parameter has long been considered to be related to $CP$ violation (CPV), and hyperon decays provide an ideal environment for testing CPV.
+In Refs.~\cite{Tandean:1998wr,Tandean:2004mv}, the CPV asymmetry in the $\Omega^-\to \Xi\pi$ and $\Omega^-\to \Lambda K^-$ channels was evaluated, and it was found that the partial-rate asymmetry in $\Omega^-\to \Lambda K^-$ is non-vanishing due to final-state interactions (FSIs).
+The above theoretical efforts have established a tentative and somewhat rough but still evolving picture of $\Omega^-$ decays, where precise predictions for all decay parameters remain challenging and highlight the critical need for precise experimental constraints.